anoma/nspec/docs/node_architecture/engines/index.juvix.md

     !!! note

-        This module is not intended to be translated to Isabelle, as it contains unsopported definitions.
+        This module is not intended to be translated to Isabelle, as it contains unsupported definitions.
 It is used to provide a high-level overview of the engine families defined in Juvix used in the specification.

 # Anoma Engine Families